 As usual work beckoned for the first few hours of the day, but before 9 we were on our way to our first stop of the day at Morwenstow, a secluded spot on the coast which is home to an ancient church, and rectory with a very good cafe.

 Next stop was the quaint seaside village of Clovelly, built in a very steep site overlooking a small port.
-The entire village is privately owned has been controlled by only 3 families for the last 800 years.
+The entire village is privately owned and has been controlled by only 3 families for the last 800 years.
 It is a popular tourist destination.
 It is also a picturesque spot, but the cobblestone streets of the village are very steep and cars are off limits.
 It makes for a quite demanding walk down into the town and back up.

 Our final stop was much anticipated.
 We visited Royal North Devon Golf Club, the oldest golf course in England, and a perennial favourite.
 The manager Mark greeted us warmly and gave us a tour of the clubhouse where it’s long history was proudly on display.